Best Time to Visit Mount Rainier: Will the Mountain Be Out?

 My winter safety checklist includes the following:

-• Checking the weather forecast
+• Checking the weather forecast before you go.

-• Knowing avalanche-risk areas to avoid
+• Knowing avalanche‑risk zones and avoid them.

-• Speaking with a ranger, if possible
+• Speaking with a ranger for up‑to‑date conditions.

-• Bringing extra layers and snacks
+• Bringing extra layers and snacks.

-*Forecast links provided by the NPS website.
+*All forecast links are provided by the NPS website.

 A vast, snow-covered expanse along the Skyline Trail in May leads up to the snow-laden peaks of Rainier, set against a clear, deep blue sky.
 Small groups of hikers are visible in the distance, emphasizing the expansiveness of the landscape and the pristine beauty of the area.